 Stopover in Bilene

-We made our first stop after about three hours in Bilene.
+After about three hours we made our first stop in Bilene.
 There, we visited the secondary school, which was opened in November 2021 by the DMG in honour of the late Honorary Consul General of the Republic of Mozambique, Siegfried Lingel.

 Before this secondary school was built, there were no secondary schools in the region around Bilene.
 Instead, after primary school, young people had to travel long distances to attend secondary school in neighbouring communities.
-For most of them, however, this is not possible due to the distance, as the public transport network is not sufficiently developed.
-Young girls in particular learn from an early age that household duties are more important for women than a school education.
+For most of them, however, it was not possible due to the distance, as the public transport network is not sufficiently developed.
+Young girls in particular learn from an early age that household duties are more important for women than school education.
 This deprives them of the prospect of leading a financially independent life.
-Often, they have no choice but to marry in their teens and start a family themselves.
+Often, they have no choice but to marry in their teens and start a family.

 It is mainly through such fates that I became even more aware of the importance of educational projects and the great impact they have on the lives of young women.

-The DMG is planning to expand the school in the future and to build a training centre on the same property.
+The DMG is planning to expand the school in the future and build a training centre on the same property.
 When we visited the school, some students and teachers were cleaning the plot where a vegetable garden will be planted.
-This reminded me of my primary school in Maputo, where we also had a vegetable garden that we took turns to look after.
+This reminded me of my primary school in Maputo, where we also had a vegetable garden that we took turns looking after.

 Mozambicans Are on Average 17 Years Old